• Skip to content

 1. Revenue Projections

-It is difficult to budget without having a realistic idea of how much money will be available.
+Budgeting is difficult without a realistic idea of how much money will be available.

 Take a realistic approach to project revenues by analyzing historical giving, attendance patterns, and average member donations.